 Be sure to check box B at the top of the form.
 An extension granted by using this exception cannot be extended further by filing a Form 5558 after the normal due date (without extension) of Form 5500-EZ.

 Check box C if the return is filed by a foreign plan.
 See Who Must File Form 5500-EZ, earlier.

-The IRS Late Filer Penalty Relief Program for late annual reporting for non-Title I retirement plans provides administrative relief to plan administrators and plan sponsors from the penalties otherwise applicable under sections 6652(e) and 6692 for failing to timely comply with the annual reporting requirements imposed under sections 6047(e), 6058, and 6059.
+The IRS Late Filer Penalty Relief Program for late annual reporting for non-Title I retirement plans (one-participant plans and certain foreign plans) provides administrative relief to plan administrators and plan sponsors from the penalties otherwise applicable under sections 6652(e) and 6692 for failing to timely comply with the annual reporting requirements imposed under sections 6047(e), 6058, and 6059.
 Rev. Proc.
 2015-32 provides, in general, that an applicant under the program must print in red letters in the top margin above the Form 5500-EZ’s title on the first page of the return: "Delinquent Return Submitted under Rev. Proc.
 2015-32, Eligible for Penalty Relief."
-A filer who marks box D and submits the delinquent 2017 Form 5500-EZ under the program is not required to also mark the return as described in Rev. Proc.
+A filer who marks box D and submits the delinquent 2019 Form 5500-EZ under the program is not required to also mark the return as described in Rev. Proc.
 2015-32.
 The return must still be marked as described in Rev. Proc.
-2015-32 for delinquent returns for years earlier than 2017 or if box D is not marked on the 2017 return.
+2015-32 for delinquent returns for years earlier than 2019 or if box D is not marked on the 2019 return.
 Please be aware that each submission under the program must include a completed paper copy of Form 14704 attached to the front of the oldest delinquent return in the submission.
-Form 14704 can be found at www.irs.gov/pub/irs-pdf/f14704.pdf.
+Form 14704 can be found at www.irs.gov/pub/irs-pdf/f14704.pdf .
 See Rev. Proc.
 2015-32, 2015-24 I.R.B.
 1063, for more information.

 Enter the formal name of the plan.